On Eve of Oscars, 'Zero Dark Thirty's' Jessica Chastain Is Finally Able to Relax (Video)

 Then, something amazing happened: Terrence Malick offered her the opportunity to star opposite Brad Pitt in his film The Tree of Life, playing a 1950s Southern housewife who is the picture of innocence and virtue.
 This was obviously a huge opportunity for a young unknown, but she had to reign in her excitement because, she now laughs, "We know what happens in Terrence Malick movies," referring to his frequent elimination of characters during post-production.
 "You have to wait until the movie comes out."
 She did -- for almost three years.

 In the meantime, she won one of the leading roles in John Madden's The Debt, as the younger version of Oscar winner Helen Mirren's Mossad agent, "and then my career started to really pick up."
 Sometimes when it rains it pours, as Chastain soon discovered.
-While working on The Debt, she was contacted by the Oscar-nominated actor Ralph Fiennes about appearing in his directorial debut Coriolanus and won the part.
+While working on The Debt, she was contacted by the Oscar-nominated actor Ralph Fiennes about appearing in his directorial debut, Coriolanus, and won the part.
 He lost his financing, but she remained attached and eventually shot the film.
 In the interim, she shot Ami Canaan Mann's murder mystery Texas Killing Fields and starred in Jeff Nichols' dystopian indie Take Shelter opposite Michael Shannon.
-And then she was offered a key supporting role in Tate Taylor's adaptation of the best-selling novel The Help, and she went immediately from shooting Take Shelter to playing the voluptuous bombshell in the latter film, which required the stick-thin actress to pack on some considerable weight.
+And then she was offered a key supporting role as a voluptuous blonde bombshell in Tate Taylor's adaptation of the best-selling novel The Help, which required the stick-thin redhead to quickly pack on some considerable weight and don a wig.

 In the end, six films featuring Chastain came out in 2011: The Tree of Life (May), The Debt (August), The Help (August), Take Shelter (September), Texas Killing Fields (October) and Coriolanus (December).
 She looks back and can only marvel at her good fortune.
 "All of these incredible things happened the first year my movies finally came out," she says.
 "I had almost two films in every festival.
 I had six films coming out in movie theaters.
 I had the No. 1 and No. 2 films at the box office with The Help and The Debt.
 I got nominated for an Oscar [best supporting actress for The Help], an Independent Spirit Award [best actress for Take Shelter], a Golden Globe Award [best supporting actress for The Help]."
 She chuckles, "It was like planes circling an airport all landing at once, and it was the perfect storm of wonderful."